salads mediterranean

 Variations

-• Barley Salad with Roasted Peppers: Replace tomatoes with jarred roasted red peppers for a smoky, sweet twist that holds up even better in the fridge.
+• With Roasted Peppers: Replace the tomatoes with jarred roasted red peppers for a softer, sweeter salad.

-• Herbed Barley Salad with Nuts: Add 1/3 cup toasted walnuts or pine nuts for crunch and healthy fats.
+• With Nuts: Add toasted walnuts or pine nuts just before serving for crunch.

 FAQ